 Your wallet will thank you!

 Questions?
-If you started an envelope system and having trouble, shoot me an email.
+If you started using the envelope for budgeting and you're having trouble, shoot me an email.
 I’ll be happy to help you out in any way I can!